PranavPatil7/HINT-CLinical-Experimental-Outcome-Prediction/README.md

 <a name="installation"></a>
 ## ⚙️ Installation

-We build conda environment and uses `conda` or `pip` to install the required packages.
+I built conda environment and uses `conda` or `pip` to install the required packages.
 See [`conda.yml`](https://github.com/futianfan/clinical-trial-outcome-prediction/blob/main/conda.yml) for all the packages.

 ```bash
 conda create -n predict_drug_clinical_trial python==3.7